stdlib-js/stdlib/FAQ.md

 var foo = require( '@stdlib/foo' );
 ```

-In general, far too many developers are oblivious to the module resolution [algorithm][node-require], often resorting to various unnecessary hacks, such as setting environment variables (e.g., `NODE_PATH`), using globals, creating symbolic links (symlink), using `require` wrappers, running startup scripts, or actually hacking `require`, itself (see [here][modifying-node-path-hack] and [here][list-of-require-hacks] as representative references).
+In general, far too many developers are oblivious to the module resolution [algorithm][node-require], often resorting to various unnecessary hacks, such as setting environment variables (e.g., `NODE_PATH`), using globals, creating symbolic links (symlink), using `require` wrappers, running startup scripts, or actually hacking `require` itself (see [here][modifying-node-path-hack] and [here][list-of-require-hacks] as representative references).
 A superior approach is to leverage the module resolution [algorithm][node-require] to scope internal packages to their relevant context.
 For example, consider the following application directory structure

 ``` text
 /